CesiumGS/3d-tiles/TileFormats/Composite/README.md

 #### Inner Tiles

-The inner tiles are stored tightly packed immediately following the header.
+Inner tiles are stored tightly packed immediately following the header.

 Each tile starts with a 4-byte ANSI string, `magic`, that can be used to determine the tile format for further parsing.
 See the [main 3D Tiles spec](../../README.md) for a list of tile formats.
 Composite tiles can contain Composite tiles.

 Each tile's header contains a `uint32` `byteLength`, which defines the length of the inner tile, including its header, in bytes.
-This can be used to traverse the inner tiles in a Composite.
+This can be used to traverse the inner tiles.

-For tile format's version 1, the first 12-bytes of all tile formats is:
+For tile format's version 1, the first 12-bytes of all tiles is:
 ```
 magic       // uchar[4], indicates the tile format
 version     // uint32,   1